-I am Sun-ha Hong, a Mellon Postdoctoral Fellow in the Humanities at MIT (Comparative Media Studies / Writing).
+I am an Assistant Professor at Simon Fraser University’s School of Communication.
+Previously, I was a Mellon Postdoctoral Fellow in the Humanities at MIT (Comparative Media Studies / Writing).

 My work examines how new media and its data become invested with ideals of precision, objectivity and truth – especially through aesthetic, speculative, and otherwise apparently non-rational means.
 I attempt critical, historically informed diagnoses of the contemporary faith in “raw” data, sensing machines, and algorithmic decision-making, and of their public promotion as the next great leap towards objective knowledge.